 - 7.17 Following flooding in 2007, the government commissioned a review (The Pitt Review, 2008), which recommended urgent changes in the way the country is adapting to the increased risk of flooding.
 This included an increased focus on addressing surface water flood risk through the enactment of the Flood and Water Management Act (2010).
 Under the Act, Hartlepool Borough Council became a Lead Local Flood Authority. - 7.18 Hartlepool recorded eighty flooding incidents between 2014 and 2017 and the total estimated cost of these incidents was approximately £709.000.
 The causes of flooding were primarily highway flooding, records of local flooding showed an impact on properties, gardens, car parks and allotments.
 No internal flooding to properties occurred during this period and there is limited information available on the number, extent and impacts of historic events in Hartlepool.
-A flooding record sheet has been completed since 2015 outlining flooding issues and actions taken to remedy this. - 7.19 7.18 Hartlepool has taken a pro-active approach to the long term reduction of flood risk through development based on the sequential approach to managing flood risk.
-The Borough Council commissioned a Strategic Flood Risk Assessment Level (SFRA) 1 in 2009 that was completed in 2010.
-The findings of this level 1 study led to the commissioning of a Level 2 study, which was completed in 2011.
-In 2016 the Borough Council commissioned a Strategic Flood a Strategic Flood Risk Level (SFRA) Level 1.
-The SFRA Level 1 published in
+A flooding record sheet has been completed since 2015 outlining flooding issues and actions taken to remedy this. - 7.19 Hartlepool has taken a pro-active approach to the long term reduction of flood risk through development based on the sequential approach to managing flood risk.
+In 2016 the Borough Council commissioned a Strategic Flood Risk Level (SFRA) Level 1.
+The SFRA Level 1 published in 2017 updates the SFRA Level 1 published in 2016 using the most up- to-date flood risk information and also taking into account the most recent national planning policy and guidance.
+The Report identified several areas where more a more detailed site specific assessment was required to inform the Council as to whether proposed development sites were suitable for allocation with regards to flood risk.
+This led to the commissioning of a Level 2 SFRA Site Screening Report which was published in 2017 and, based on the available modelling data, provided recommendations to the Council for each policy area/site as to the likely suitability of development in terms of flood risk.